Fabrication Services

 - •Engineering review required

-- •Ideal for geometry validation and early hardware
+- •Geometry validation and early hardware

 Nickel-Based Superalloys

-- •Support for Inconel-class and Mar-series materials
+- •Inconel-class and Mar-series materials

 - •Small-batch VIM capability

-- •Designed for high-temperature prototype components
+- •High-temperature prototype components

 Maraging & Specialty Steels